Home » Blog » Why WordPress?

 What began as a blogging platform has evolved into a full service web development platform.
 In the nearly two decades that we’ve been professional web developers, there have been so many changes to the fundamental structure of web design.
 Yet, WordPress continues to be the leader in development and adaptation.

-1. Back in the early 2000s, the only practical way to access the web was using a desktop computer with a fairly standard-sized monitor.
-There was no such thing as mobile-friendly or responsive.
-Now every website has to work equally well on devices ranging from the smallest hand-held to the largest desktop screen.
+1. Every website has to work equally well on devices ranging from the smallest hand-held to the largest screens.
 WordPress makes this possible.

-2. In 2009 Google introduced Structured Data.
+2. Google uses Structured Data.
 This code is written in such a way that search engines can use it to display search results in a more specific and richer way than plain HTML.
 WordPress supports structured data.

-4. Website accessibility, long overlooked, is now recognized as being integral to any web presence.
+4. Website accessibility is integral to any web presence.
 WordPress is committed to being as inclusive and accessible as possible.

 Powerful content management system

-The content management system (CMS) allows our clients to manage much of their website content on their own.
-The WordPress CMS makes it relatively easy to add, change or remove content without having technical knowledge of web development or design.
+WordPress’ content management system (CMS) allows our clients to manage much of their website content on their own.
+The CMS makes it relatively easy to add, change or remove content without having technical knowledge of web development or design.

 WordPress is open source

 WordPress is an open-source platform.
-There’s no license fee to use it, and everyone is free to use it and adapt it in any way they choose.
+There’s no license fee to use it, and can adapt it in any way they choose.
 And, while there is a core team of developers, anyone can use the source code to build new plugins and apps.

 Tens of thousands of independent developers all over the world are creating solutions for both general-purpose and highly specific tasks.
 What this means is that, rather than having to hire a programmer to custom develop systems for your site, most things are available off-the-shelf.